 Take it up a notch by following them on other social media platforms like Instagram.
 Instagram is where many people are more personal compared to other platforms.
 Use some of the personal posts that they share there as a conversation starter on Twitter.

 For example, if you see on Instagram that someone you want to connect with was at the beach.
-A few days later, they post something on Twitter.
-Respond to that tweet and add a personal touch like ‘How was the beach the other day?”
+A few days later, that person posts something on Twitter.
+Respond to that tweet and add a personal touch like “How was the beach the other day?”

 Here I was engaging with @iSocialFanz and I recalled seeing pictures of him celebrating his birthday so I asked how it went.
 While it was simple, it adds a personal touch compared to me asking him how is he.